hanabi/hanabi.github.io/misc/convention-questions.md

 ## Convention Questions

-Ask questions about the Hyphenated conventions in the in the `#convention-questions` channel.
+Ask questions about the H-Group conventions in the in the `#convention-questions` channel.
 But please follow these rules:

 ### 1) State the Convention Level